jito-foundation/ncn-template/simulation-test-detailed-guide.md

     .await?;
 ```

-For each active vault-to-operator delegation:

-- Creates a `VaultOperatorDelegationSnapshot` account
+This crucial step iterates through each active vault-to-operator delegation and records its contribution to the operator's voting power:

+- For each valid delegation found in the Jito Vault program:
+    - Retrieves the corresponding token weight from the epoch's [`WeightTable`](#weighttable).
-- Records the exact delegation amount at the current moment
+    - Calculates the weighted stake for that delegation (delegation amount * token weight).
-- Links the snapshot to the specific vault, operator, NCN, and epoch
+    - Updates the relevant [`OperatorSnapshot`](#operatorsnapshot) by adding the calculated stake weight.
-- Multiplies the delegation by the corresponding token weight
+    - Stores detailed information about the weighted delegation within the [`OperatorSnapshot`](#operatorsnapshot)'s `vault_operator_stake_weight` array.
-- Adds this weighted delegation to the operator's total stake weight
+    - Increments the total stake weight in the global [`EpochSnapshot`](#epochsnapshot).
+    - Creates a [`VaultOperatorDelegationSnapshot`](#vaultoperatordelegationsnapshot) account for detailed auditing.

 These granular snapshots serve multiple purposes:

+- They populate the [`OperatorSnapshot`](#operatorsnapshot) accounts with the actual stake weights used for voting.
+- They update the [`EpochSnapshot`](#epochsnapshot) with the total voting power present in the system for this epoch.
-- They provide detailed audit trails of exactly where each operator's voting power comes from
+- They provide detailed audit trails of exactly where each operator's voting power originates.
-- They enable verification of correct weight calculation for each delegation
+- They enable verification of correct weight calculation for each delegation.
-- They prevent retroactive manipulation of the voting power distribution
+- They prevent retroactive manipulation of the voting power distribution.
-- They allow historical analysis of delegation patterns and their impact on voting

 #### 6.6 Ballot Box Initialization